Identifying Machine-Paraphrased Plagiarism: Abstract

 \section{Abstract}

 Employing paraphrasing tools to conceal plagiarized text is a severe threat to academic integrity.
-To enable the detection of machine-paraphrased text, we evaluate the effectiveness of five pre-trained word embedding models combined with machine learning classifiers and state-of-the-art neural language models.
-We analyze preprints of research papers, graduation theses, and Wikipedia articles, which we paraphrased using different configurations of the tools SpinBot and SpinnerChief.
-The best performing technique, Longformer, achieved an average F1 score of 80.99\% (F1=99.68\% for SpinBot and F1=71.64\% for SpinnerChief cases), while human evaluators achieved F1=78.4\% for SpinBot and F1=65.6\% for SpinnerChief cases.
+To enable the detection of machine-paraphrased text, we evaluate the effectiveness of five pre-trained word embedding models combined with machine-learning classifiers and eight state-of-the-art neural language models.
+We analyzed preprints of research papers, graduation theses, and Wikipedia articles, which we paraphrased using different configurations of the tools SpinBot and SpinnerChief.
+The best-performing technique, Longformer, achieved an average F1 score of 81.0\% (F1=99.7\% for SpinBot and F1=71.6\% for SpinnerChief cases), while human evaluators achieved F1=78.4\% for SpinBot and F1=65.6\% for SpinnerChief cases.
 We show that the automated classification alleviates shortcomings of widely-used text-matching systems, such as Turnitin and PlagScan.
-To facilitate future research, all data\footnote{\url{https://doi.org/10.5281/zenodo.3608000}}, code\footnote{\url{https://github.com/jpelhaW/ParaphraseDetection}}, and two web applications\footnote{\url{http://purl.org/spindetector}}\footnote{\url{https://huggingface.co/jpelhaw/longformer-base-plagiarism-detection}} showcasing our contributions are openly available.
+To facilitate future research, all data\footnote{\url{https://doi.org/10.5281/zenodo.3608000}}, code\footnote{\url{https://github.com/jpwahle/iconf22-paraphrase}}, and two web applications\footnote{\url{http://purl.org/spindetector}}\footnote{\url{https://huggingface.co/jpelhaw/longformer-base-plagiarism-detection}} showcasing our contributions are openly available.

 \keywords{Paraphrase detection \and plagiarism \and document classification \and transformers \and BERT \and Wikipedia}